Doo-Wops & Hooligans: Commercial performance

 Doo-Wops & Hooligans debuted (and peaked) at number three on the Billboard 200, with sales of 55,000 on its October 13, 2010, issue date in the United States.
-It topped Billboard's Top Catalog Albums chart; it remained at number one for 11 weeks, surpassing Bob Marley and the Wailers’ compilation album Legend (1984) for the most weeks at number one in 2013.
-The album had the second-longest stretch at number one for a male artist, behind Michael Jackson’s 2003 greatest-hits album Number Ones (19 weeks).
+It topped Billboard's Top Catalog Albums chart; it remained at number one for 11 weeks, surpassing Bob Marley and the Wailers' compilation album Legend (1984) for the most weeks at number one in 2013.
+The album had the second-longest stretch at number one for a male artist, behind Michael Jackson's 2003 greatest-hits album Number Ones (19 weeks).
 During the week of February 5, 2014 (after Mars's Grammy appearance and performance at the Super Bowl XLVIII halftime show), sales of Doo-Wops & Hooligans increased by 303% and it rebounded to number 19 on the Billboard 200.
-The album was certified seven times platinum by the Recording Industry Association of America (RIAA), and sold 2,626,000 million copies in the United States by July 2017.
+As of July 2017, it sold 2,626,000 million copies in the United States by July 2017.
+The album was certified nine-times platinum by the Recording Industry Association of America (RIAA).

 As of January 6, 2021, Doo-Wops & Hooligans spent 500 weeks on the Billboard 200, becoming the ninth title to reach the aforementioned weeks.
 Doo-Wops & Hooligans is also the longest-running debut album on the aforementioned chart.
 According to the RIAA, the album was the ninth highest certified album of the 2010s decade.
+As of October 2025, the album has spent 750 weeks on the Billboard 200 chart.
+Only a total of six albums were able to achieve this landmark.

 In Canada, it debuted at number six.
 After fluctuating on the chart, the album reached number one four months later on February 5, 2011.
-It has been certified triple platinum by Music Canada.
-The album debuted at number five, peaked at number two and was certified nine times platinum in New Zealand.
-It debuted at number seven in Australia, peaked at number two and was certified quadruple platinum by the Australian Recording Industry Association (ARIA) for shipments of 280,000 copies.
+It has been certified diamond platinum by Music Canada.
+The album debuted at number five, peaked at number two and was certified twelve-times platinum in New Zealand by the Recorded Music NZ.
+It debuted at number seven in Australia, peaked at number two and was certified eight-times platinum by the Australian Recording Industry Association (ARIA) for 560,000 equivalent copies.